Respiratory Syncytial Virus (RSV) Vaccines For 2023

 Ad26.RSV preF vaccine is a protein-based RSV vaccine candidate tested on adults produced by Pfizer, Inc.

 EDP-938, Enanta's lead N-protein inhibitor, is being developed to treat RSV infection and was granted Fast Track Designation by the U.S. FDA.

-BLB-201 is an intranasal vaccine for the prevention of RSV infection from Blue Lake Biotechnology, Inc. BLB-201 is based on an attenuated strain of canine parainfluenza virus and expresses the RSV-F protein and is conducting a phase 1 study of CPI-RSV-F Vaccine (BLB-201).
-The FDA granted Fast Track status on May 24, 2022.
+BLB201 is a single-dose intranasal vaccine that induces serum antibody and mucosal antibody responses as well as cell-mediated immune responses for the prevention of RSV infection from Blue Lake Biotechnology, Inc. BLB-201 is based on an attenuated strain of canine parainfluenza virus and expresses the RSV-F protein and is conducting a phase 1 study of CPI-RSV-F Vaccine (BLB-201).
+On November 7, 2022, the first study cohort showed that 64% of subjects had increased serum anti-RSV antibody responses above baseline levels.
+Therefore, the FDA granted Fast Track status on May 24, 2022.

 Icosavax Inc. plans to submit an IND for IVX-A12 to the U.S. FDA and initiate a Phase 1 clinical trial in 2H 2022.
 This study will examine the safety and immunogenicity of bivalent (RSV/hMPV) formulations, incorporating a single RSV dosage level and multiple hMPV dosage levels.

 Numerous RSV vaccine candidate clinical trials seek participants for research studies listed on this sponsored webpage.